Cloud vs Self-Hosting

 Cloud: Continuous Performance Monitoring#

 Medusa provides continuous performance monitoring and optimization on Cloud.
 Medusa continuously monitors applications to identify performance bottlenecks and build tooling to resolve them.
+Medusa also provides a direct cache integration to improve performance of business-critical APIs.

 Cloud users benefit from these optimizations without any additional effort or configuration, ensuring their applications run smoothly and efficiently.